latiif/HotCorn/README.md

 *Unix epoch*
 This argument represents the timestamp at which the latest check for updates was performed.
 Pass in 0 to get the latest episode.
+🆕 You can use the human-readable format `dd-MM-yyyy` instead of timestamp, e.g. `"02-10-2019"`.

 *Epsilon*
 **OPTIONAL - DEFAULT VALUE = 0**